- What is Maven?

 - Maven JavaDoc Plugin - Autogenerate documentation JAR

-- Maven GPG Plugin - GPG sign your code
+- Maven GPG Plugin - GPG sign your pre

 - Maven JAR Plugin - Create a JAR file